ye-spencer/VisionTracker/README.md

 # VisionTracker

-attending to build a program that can recognize human movement
+attempting to build a program that can recognize human movement